 III.
 Policy Implementation, Dissemination and Location of Policies

-After the policy receives final approval, depending on the nature of the policy, it may be announced by various means will typically be communicated to all potential stakeholders - those who will be most involved in the policy's compliance and/or affected by the policy.
-Certain policies may also require affirmative steps to train and educate students, faculty, and staff.
+After the policy receives final approval, depending on the nature of the policy, it may be announced by various means and will typically be communicated to all potential stakeholders – those who will be most involved in the policy’s compliance and/or affected by the policy.
+Certain policies may also require affirmative steps to train and educate students, faculty, and/or staff.

 IV.
 Policy Maintenance

 The College endeavors to review certain policies on a regular basis so that they can be kept current with existing law and regulations, comply with appropriate rules and regulations, and remain current with the dynamic and ever-changing higher education environment.
 College departments are responsible for reviewing their own policies (at least annually), determining whether any revisions or amendments are necessary, keeping the policies up-to-date, and submitting revised policies for inclusion in the Online Policy Library consistent with this policy.